Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image Untitled Header Image

 A:

-Passport 2 Learning is a true co-op.
+Passport To Learning is a true co-op.
 By that we mean that every family has a responsibility to help the co-op function smoothly.
 As part of that we ask each family to teach or co-teach at least one class, adopt one weekly setup or cleanup job, and assist at one event.
 New families generally co-teach, although occasionally we make exceptions to that rule.
 A weekly job might be setting up chairs and tables in a classroom, sweeping the floors or cleaning a bathroom at the end of the day.
 Assisting at an event is a more varied job and could range from as complicated as organizing and running our Not Back to School Picnic or as simple as dropping off snacks for a New Member Information Night.

 Q: